advancedtelematic/aktualizr/CONTRIBUTING.md

 Making a Pull Request
 ----

-When you start developing a feature, please create a feature branch that includes the type of branch, the ID of the issue, and a brief description.
-For example `feat/9/https-support`, `bugfix/11/fix-token-expiry` or `refactor/13/tidy-up-imports`.
+When you start developing a feature, please create a feature branch that includes the type of branch, the ID of the issue or ticket if available, and a brief description.
+For example `feat/9/https-support`, `fix/OTA-123/fix-token-expiry` or `refactor/tidy-up-imports`.
 Please do not mix feature development, bugfixes and refactoring into the same branch.

 When your feature is ready, push the branch and make a pull request.
 We will review the request and give you feedback.
 Once the code passes the review it can be merged into master and the branch can be deleted.